-Applicants shall file arbitration notices with the AAA together with a \$250.00 filing fee.
-Applicant shall send a copy of the demand for arbitration via registered or U.S. certified mail, return receipt requested, or by any other method legally authorized for service of a summons to the claim office of the insurer under whose policy arbitration is sought.
+All arbitration notices shall be filed with the AAA together with a filing fee in the amount of \$250.
+A copy of the demand for arbitration shall also be sent by the applicant via registered or U.S. certified mail, return receipt requested, or by any other method legally authorized for service of a summons to the claim office of the insurer under whose policy arbitration is sought.
 The demand shall set forth:

-- a. the name, address, and telephone number of the insured person(s) and the filing attorney; - b. the name, address, and policy number of the policyholder; - the identity and location of the claim office of the insurer, if known; the claim file number, if known; and the name of the individual with whom the claim was discussed: - d. the date and location of the accident; - e. the nature of the dispute and the injuries alleged; - f. amount of policy limits and the amount claimed thereunder; - g. the amount of the policy limit of the tortfeasor; - h. the address of the AAA regional office at which copies of the demand are being filed; and, - i. the effective date of the policy under which the demand is made.
+- a. the name, address, and telephone number of the insured person(s) and the filing attorney; - b. the name, address, and policy number of the policyholder; - c. the identity and location of the claim office of the insurer, if known; the claim file number, if known; and the name of the individual with whom the claim was discussed; - d. the date and location of the accident; - e. the nature of the dispute and the injuries alleged; - f. amount of policy limits and the amount claimed thereunder; - g. the amount of the policy limit of the tortfeasor; - h. the address of the AAA regional office at which copies of the demand are being filed; and, - i. the effective date of the policy under which the demand is made.